timoh6/GenPhrase/README.markdown

 Because of this, it is important to make sure all the words in a wordlist are lowercase.
-We could counter this issue by toggling the case of a word (instead of modifying to lower case), but it seems overall more simple to just keep the words all lower case in our wordlists.
+We could counter this issue by toggling the case of a word (instead of modifying to lower case), but it seems overall more simple to just keep the words all lowercase in our wordlists.

 Issues or questions?